solacol/offsec-tex-exam-templates/README.md

 - `No guarantees` if reports written by usage of the templates in this repo will fail to fulfill any requirements!
 - If you think something should be adjusted or new templates have to be merged, just open an issue

+# Changelog
+- OSEE template update
+- List of tables
+- List of figures
+- List of listings
+- Bibliography
+- Fixed page numbering

 # TODOs
-- Table of figures etc.
 - Title page pimp
 - Appendix
 - Clean up packages
 - Make it more professional ^^
 - Some more error checks
-- OSEE template needs to be merged with new 2023 version
+- Adjust template to fit new PWK'23